About

 A classical win – win – win

-“Having colleagues with a special challenge in your team makes your world bigger; it creates a larger circle of customers, because your customers also differ.
-In fact, hiring employees with a disability increases the turnover.
-Although making impact is important for me, in the end I need to make a good turnover.
-Without a positive turnover, without making a profit, I wouldn’t last long as a company.
-I am in the first place a human being, and in the second place an entrepreneur.
-It is a classical win – win – win situation.
-Our customers expect quality of us, that’s what we give them.
-And, at the same time, our customers make the world more beautiful for somebody else, somebody with a disability working in my company.
+“Having colleagues with special needs on your team broadens your horizons; it creates a larger customer base, because your customers are different too.
+In fact, hiring disabled employees increases turnover.
+Although making an impact is important to me, ultimately I need to make a good profit.
+Without a positive turnover and without making a profit, my company wouldn’t survive.
+First and foremost, I am a human being; secondly, I am an entrepreneur.
+This is a classic win-win-win situation.
+Our customers expect quality from us, and that’s what we provide.
+At the same time, our customers are making the world a better place for someone else: someone with a disability who works in my company.
 Which customer wouldn’t want that?
-And for me, for us, having colleagues with a disability opened my mind, decreased the stress within the team, and increased my turnover.
+Having colleagues with disabilities has opened my mind, decreased stress within the team and increased my turnover.
 This is what sharing brings us!”

 Skip to content